craftcms/cms/docs/templating/elementcriteriamodel.md

 {# `entries` is an array of EntryModel objects #}
 ```

-You don’t actually need to call `find()` yourself though: It will be called automatically as soon as the ElementCriteriaModel is treated like an array (that is, as soon as you check how many elements there are using the [`|length`](http://twig.sensiolabs.org/doc/filters/length.html) filter, or start looping through the elements with a [`{% for %}`](http://twig.sensiolabs.org/doc/tags/for.html) loop).
+You don’t actually need to call `find()` yourself though: It will be called automatically as soon as the ElementCriteriaModel is treated like an array (that is, as soon as you check how many elements there are using the [length](http://twig.sensiolabs.org/doc/filters/length.html) filter, or start looping through the elements with a [for](http://twig.sensiolabs.org/doc/tags/for.html) loop).

 ```twig
 {% set entries = craft.entries.section('blog').limit(10) %}